AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 -   Add nodes in your site to publish DITA content

-Perform the following steps to configure your existing site's template properties:
+The following tabs provide instructions to configure your existing site's template properties based on your Experience Manager Guides setup: Cloud Service or On-Premise.

+>[!BEGINTABS]

+>[!TAB Cloud Service]

 1. Use the Package Manager to download /libs/fmdita/config/templates/default file.